-Alcohol Gateway to Cocaine Use
+Alcohol is Gateway Drug to Compulsive Cocaine Use

 A recent study from Columbia University published today in the open access journal Science Advances details how prolonged alcohol use in rats leads to compulsive cocaine use.

 The study, led by Dr. Edmund Griffin Jr. shows that long-term alcohol intake primes rats to become addicted to cocaine, suggesting alcohol is a gateway drug to cocaine addiction.

 In the video below, the researchers explain their findings that rats given alcohol for 10 days prior to cocaine exhibited enhanced cocaine-addiction behavior, including continuing to seek cocaine despite receiving a brief electric shock when they did so.

 In this video the authors of the study, Dr. Edmund Griffin Jr., Prof. Eric Kandel and Prof. Denise Kandel explain their findings and the importance of this work.
 Columbia Medical Centre.

 The rats were given alcohol in their water bottles for 2 hours daily at a concentration of 10%.
 Edmund Griffin Jr. and colleagues evaluated cocaine-seeking behaviors of rats that had been given alcohol in this manner for 10 days prior to cocaine administration compared to rats without prior alcohol exposure, as well as rats given alcohol and cocaine concurrently.